luyadev/luya.io/docs/guide/concepts/hooks.md

 # Hooks

 LUYA has a built in hooking mechanism which allows you to print code in various sections.
-The `luya\Hook` class is similar to [Yii events](https://www.yiiframework.com/doc-2.0/guide-concept-events.html).
+The <class name="luya\Hook" /> class is similar to [Yii events](https://www.yiiframework.com/doc-2.0/guide-concept-events.html).

 Let´s assume we have a layout file with a section output which is used sometimes but could be blank as well: